Eating fruits and vegetables does a body good.

 5. When juicing, try to ingredients like celery and cucumber

 Both these vegetables have high water content and will dramatically increase volume in any juice recipe.
-It’s also a trick that I use to dilute the strong flavor of leafy greens or any ingredient with a strong flavor.
+It’s also a trick that I use to dilute the strong flavor of leafy greens or any ingredient with a strong taste.

 6. Add coconut water or regular water to smoothies to make it less pulpy

 One trick that a lot of people use to lighten up the consistency of smoothies is to add coconut water or just plain water.
-Yes, it may dilute flavor, but it helps lessen the pulp.
+Yes, it may dilute the flavor, but it helps lessen the pulp.
 The choice between a thick or think smoothie will be up to you – it’s a personal choice.

 No gimmicky diet that starves you to death can beat proper nutrition that contains lots of leafy greens and fruit.